GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 The position of the array, although virtual, is represented by a diamond ($colMath(diamond.filled, #rgb(128, 0, 128))$).
 Naturally, a single-microphone array is also provided.

-A user of this library could easily implement a microphone array of its own and benefit from all the simulator's features.
+A user of this library could easily implement a microphone array of their own and benefit from all the simulator's features.

-//===== The simulator interface
 *The Simulator Interface*

-The simulator constitutes the center piece of the interactive pipeline.
+The simulator constitutes the centerpiece of the interactive pipeline.
 It serves as an engine coordinating all the components mentioned above.

 At a high level, it serves as an orchestrator of the overall simulation process.